backupbrew/switchbrew/Error Applet.md

 This has size 0x1018 and contains the error code, a short description of the error and a more detailed description of the error, displayed when the user clicks on "Details".
 Typically, all unused values can be set to zero.
-The first should be set to 1 if a custom error message is to be displayed.
+The first byte should be set to 1 if a custom error message is to be displayed.
 Otherwise, a default error message will be shown.

 The error code is stored at offsets 0x8, containing the first part of the code, and 0xC, containing the second part of the code.
 Those values